Religious of Jesus and Mary: Beyond France

-In 1842, Lyons sent a community of Sisters to India, where 12 communities were established, including ones at Bombay, Poona, Lahore, Simla and Agra (see Convent of Jesus and Mary).
+In 1842, several Religious of Jesus and Mary travelled from France to India, where 12 communities were established, including ones at Bombay, Poona, Lahore, Simla and Agra (see Convent of Jesus and Mary).
 In 1850, the first house in Spain was founded at Sant Andreu de Palomar near Barcelona; then followed other foundations, at Valencia, Barcelona, Orihuela, Sant Gervasi, Alicante and Murcia.
-In 1902, Spain sent a colony to found houses in Mexico City and at Mérida, Yucatán.
+In 1902, the RJM in Spain sent sisters to found houses in Mexico City and at Mérida, Yucatán.

-The Americas
+North America

 The first house of the congregation in the Americas was founded at St-Joseph, Lévis, Quebec, Canada, in 1855.
 In 1876, Sillery, Quebec, became the Provincial motherhouse for America.
-Canada has four other houses, at St-Gervais, St-Michel, Trois-Pistoles, and Beauceville.
+Houses in Canada were founded at St-Gervais, St-Michel, Trois-Pistoles, and Beauceville.

 By the middle of the 19th century, poor harvests sent many French Canadians to emigrate south to find work in the industrialized towns of the United States.
 In 1877, several Sisters left Sillery to open houses in the United States.
 The first foundation was that at Fall River, Massachusetts.
 The house at Manchester, New Hampshire, was founded in 1881; then, at Woonsocket, Rhode Island, a boarding school and two parochial schools (1884).
 At Providence, the religious set up a convent and two parochial schools.
+The RJM established the former Villa Augustana in Goffstown and sisters continue to minister in Warwick, Lincoln, and Exeter, Rhode Island.

+In 1902, several sisters left the motherhouse in Rome to establish the congregation in New York City.
+When they arrived in New York, they were blessed with hospitality from one of the alumnae from one of their schools in Canada who had immigrated to the United States.
+As they explored how exactly to minister in New York City at the turn of the century, the high cost of housing and an admonition from the bishop to find sources of income led them to open a unique residence for young working women in lower Manhattan called Our Lady of Peace.
+The residence was built on 15th Street in Chelsea, Manhattan.
+When Our Lady of Peace opened in 1909 it was a modern, ten-storey building with 112 single rooms and 14 suites.
+The residence had an elevator, a common dining room, a library, and a chapel.
+The residents had full electricity and running water and even had telephones on every floor and a rooftop garden.
+The residence proved to be a powerful ministry that provided safety and community for young women coming from around the US and around the world to work or go to school in New York.
+When revolution spread across Mexico, Our Lady of Peace offered a place of refuge for the RJM sisters who had to flee.